Turbonilla jeffreysii

 Turbonilla jeffreysii is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The length of the shell varies between 1.8 mm and 6 mm.
+This species, like others in its genus, is small and slender, characterized by its scalaroid shape.
+The species typically features numerous whorls, each adorned with fine, intricate patterns or ridges that can vary in appearance among individuals.

 Distribution

 This species occurs in the following locations: